 20.1.
-Applicants and the PhD candidate are asked to make themselves available as case studies reflecting the work of FightMND for it's wide-ranging communications and fundraising activities.
+Grantees are asked to make themselves available as case studies reflecting the work of FightMND for its wide-ranging communications and fundraising activities.

-21. SCIENTIFIC INTEGRITY
+21. Scientific Integrity

 21.1.
 In the rare event of scientific fraud occurring, FightMND wishes to make it clear that it is the responsibility of the employing authority to investigate any suspected case of fraudulent activity.
 FightMND agrees to provide funding providing the employing authority can produce evidence of a procedure for dealing with scientific fraud.
-If fraud should be proven, the Award (i.e. Scholarship and Grant-in-Aid) must be repaid in full to FightMND forthwith.
+If fraud should be proven, the Grant must be repaid in full to FightMND forthwith.

-22. INDEMNITY
+22. Indemnity